 We will be keeping current lists of all pups that will be ready between now and approximately 6 weeks out.
 When you inquire about a specific breed, we will know what is upcoming.
-At that time, we can give you a choice of what will be available and earmark a pup from that specific litter for you.
+At that time, we will earmark a specific litter for you.
 We will be requiring a $50.00 non-refundable deposit in order to earmark a pup and schedule your visit.
 When you come to visit, if you decide to take a pup home, we will than apply that $50.00 towards the cost of your pup.
 Should the pup not be a good fit, we will move your deposit over to another breed or litter for you.

 Crate Training - This is my explanation in a nutshell.